 Please visit the Music Department Entrance & Scholarship Audition website for audition dates and details.

 Ensembles and lessons are open to all WWU students!
 Ensemble Auditions are each year in September for most choirs, bands, orchestras, and jazz ensembles.
 Non-music majors/minors can join Symphonic Band and University Choir without an audition.
 Our large pep band, Viking Band, is also open to all students without placement.

 Students can join a musical club through the Associated Student organization!
 Some musical clubs include WWU Opera Club, A Capella Club, WMEA, ACDA, Glee Club, Vocal Jazz.

 Explore other non-music major/minor opportunities on the Music Department Degrees & Advising website.

-Each year the Music department awards over $170,000 in scholarship support.
+Each year the Music department awards over $200,000 in scholarship support.
 Incoming students are awarded based on their Entrance & Scholarship Audition, while returning students apply for scholarships each spring and are awarded based on merit in their area and majors.
 We encourage students explore our other music scholarship awards and the CFPA Dean’s scholarships.

 Perform Locally and Abroad

 The Department of Music is located in the Performing Arts Center, which includes a 700-seat Concert Hall and 1,000-seat Mainstage Theater, and a flexible black-box studio space; a fleet of Steinway grand pianos; classrooms and rehearsal spaces; and over 30 fully-equipped student practice rooms.
 Western students often perform in local venues, travel with clubs and bands to perform at the local level, and perform at open mic nights on campus and in the Bellingham community.

 All Western ensembles have the opportunity to travel internationally with donations and fundraising help.
 Recent international tours have included China, Spain, Portugal, Finland, and Estonia.